Line 3 Scarborough: Replacement bus service

-In April 2022, the TTC recommended that the Line 3 right-of-way between Kennedy and Ellesmere stations be converted into a 4 km dedicated busway after Line 3 closes in late 2023.
-The conversion would take two years to complete and cost $49.5 million.
-An additional $60 million would be required to modify the bus platforms at Kennedy and Scarborough Centre stations.
+In April 2022, the TTC recommended that the Line 3 right-of-way between Kennedy and Ellesmere stations be converted into a 4 km dedicated busway after the Line 3 closure.
 There would be stops along the right-of-way at Mooregate Avenue / Tara Avenue (approximately halfway between Eglinton Avenue and Lawrence Avenue), Lawrence Avenue East and Ellesmere Road.
-Between the proposed Ellesmere stop and Scarborough Centre station, buses would operate along Ellesmere Road and Brimley Road. and McCowan stations and the connecting guideway would be permanently shut down as they were not usable for a busway.
-A trip between Scarborough Centre and Kennedy stations would take 15 minutes using the proposed busway versus 25 minutes for on-street buses, which would need to be used until the busway was ready; with Line 3, the same trip took 10 minutes.
+Between the proposed Ellesmere stop and Scarborough Centre station, buses would operate along Ellesmere Road and Brimley Road.
+Midland and McCowan stations, along with the connecting guideway, would be permanently shut down as they were deemed not usable for a busway.
+The busway would operate until the opening of the Line 2 Scarborough subway extension, after which its disposition was not known.